Hilltop Lutheran Church of the Ascension is a relatively young congregation in the Michiana area, having been formed in 1960.

 On November 16, 1966, the Reverend Frederick Pfotenhauer accepted the call to become Hilltop's pastor and was installed on December 18, 1966.

+It was in February 1967, that the first "Hilltopper" newsletter was published.
 On April 11, 1976, the congregation voted to join the English District of the LCMS.
 In November of that year the congregation voted to join the English Synod of the AELC.

 November 7, 1976, the Revered Robert Wilken was installed as Assistant Pastor of Hilltop congregation, he served until May 1983.